-Investing while living in Germany, Yes you can!
+Investing while living in Germany, you still can!

 Germany has a strong investment culture, with products ranging from the excellent to the downright dubious; so much so that an investment here should be seen as an entrepreneurial exercise with 'investor beware' as a constant and very serious watchword.

-It is often useful to use a 'platform' to administer German investments.
+It is often useful to use a 'platform' whether a bank or an insurance company, to administer German investments.
 Investors always retain the ownership of their assets, but the collection of dividends and payments from stocks, bonds and funds is automated and efficient.
 Above all, the annual costs of using a platform are low.

 Those bank employees with direct customer contact are often judged for the furtherance of their careers by their ability to sell their employers' financial products.
-Banks have mainly their own and a small selection of other products available for sale to customers; in our experience of unwinding unsuitable investments, these products are placed with clients with scant regard paid to their suitability.
+Banks have mainly their own and a small selection of other products available for sale to customers; in our experience of unwinding unsuitable investments, these products are placed with clients with scant regard paid to their suitability, but greater emphasis on the fee income they might throw off.
 It should also be remembered that banks can afford better and more expensive attorneys than most of their customers and the enforcement of investors' rights could be a long drawn out and expensive process.

-Very often, depending on an individual's credit worthiness, a bank will suggest extending a loan to allow an increase in the investment in that bank's fund products.
-Unless a desire for risk lies prominently in mind of an investor, such leveraging should be resisted, as any losses are directly for the client's account and a leveraged position loses money at a much faster rate than simply using available funds.
+On occasion, depending on an individual's credit worthiness, a bank will suggest extending a loan to allow an increase in the investment in that bank's fund products.
+Unless a desire for risk lies prominently in mind and is an express wish of an investor, such leveraging should be resisted, as any losses are directly for the client's account and a leveraged position loses money at a much faster rate than simply using available funds.

-Beware of popular products with names such as Riester, Rürup or Basis-Rente, which are all too often sold as tax saving vehicles, but are in reality long-term pension products, offering no access to invested funds until you reach the age of 60.
-If a foreign investor leaves Germany, the funds have to be left behind to accumulate until they mature and will then be paid out only as a life-time annuity.
+Beware of popular products with names such as Riester, Rürup or Basis-Rente, which are all too often sold as tax saving vehicles, but are in reality long-term pension products, offering no access to invested funds until you reach the age of 62.
+If a foreign investor leaves Germany, the funds have to be left behind to accumulate or simply moulder until they mature, and any remaining value will then be paid out only as a life-time annuity.
+The investor needs to be certain at the outset that this will meet their requirements.

 Investment products to consider